What is the Difference Between Web Design and Web Development?

 Web design and web development can both require some level of programming knowledge.
 Of course, developers rely on programming much more.
 And some designers will not be required to write a line of code.

-Furthermore, web designers and web developer are similar because both focus on customer interaction or the end user.
+Furthermore, web designers and web developers are similar because both focus on customer interaction or the end user.

 The designer looks at how the end user will view the process of navigating the site or web application.
 On the other hand, a developer will focus more so on how the customer will be able to get things done.